Emperor Yingzong of Ming: Rebellion in the Southeast

-In response to the increased demand for silver due to the implementation of silver-based taxes in 1436, the government took action by shutting down silver mines and prohibiting small-scale silver mining along the border of Zhejiang and Fujian two years later.
+The increased demand for silver due to the implementation of silver-based taxes in 1436 led the government to shut down silver mines and prohibit small-scale silver mining along the border of Zhejiang and Fujian two years later.
 However, in an area with a high population and limited job opportunities, illegal silver mining persisted.
 In 1447, the leader of a group of silver miners in the mountains between Zhejiang and Fujian openly rebelled, gathering followers and forming an army.

 In the interior of Fujian, two brothers, Deng Maoqi and Deng Maoba, opposed the exploitation of tenants.
 The tenants themselves demanded that landlords cancel payments beyond the scope of their leases.
 In March 1448, the Deng brothers rebelled and began to conquer one county after another.
 The government attempted to calm the situation by forgiving unpaid taxes and granting a three-year exemption from compulsory labor for the population in the region, but the more radical faction of the rebels, numbering several hundred thousand men, refused to back down.
 The local militia was unable to handle the situation, prompting the government to send an army of 50,000 to the southeast in September 1448.

-In late 1448, the rebel miners were defeated by troops on the border between Fujian and Jiangsu.
+In late 1448, the rebel miners were defeated by government forces on the border between Fujian and Jiangsu.
 The Deng brothers were captured in February 1449, and their successors were defeated in May of the same year.
 According to Japanese historian Tanaka Masayoshi, the Deng brothers' revolt was the first Chinese peasant uprising aimed at challenging class relations within the village.
 The miners' revolt was ultimately suppressed by August 1449, and the remaining Fujian rebels were dispersed by 1452.

 According to Fang Chao-ying, the Emperor's successes in the southeast and southwest may have led him to overestimate the strength of the Ming troops and his own willingness to personally lead the army.